e-p-metzner/ARTmie/joss/paper.md

 2. PyMieScatt [@articlePyMieScatt] :

    PyMieScatt is a feature-rich Python library that supports homogeneous and single-coated spheres.
 It also offers additional tools for data analysis and angular scattering, as well as inversion methods.
-However, like miepython, it is implemented entirely in Python, making it significantly slower than ARTmie for coated particles and polydisperse systems, where computational demands are higher.
+However, like miepython, it is implemented entirely in Python, making it significantly slower than AccelMie for coated particles and polydisperse systems, where computational demands are higher.

 3. PyMieSim [@articlePyMieSim; @swPyMieSim] :